 This way you get a separate demat account to invest and trade from.
 You also get an additional account to apply in IPOs and increase your chances of getting an allotment.

-Moreover, as long-term gains of up to ₹1 lakh are exempt from taxes, you can invest some of the capital under HUF’s name so that you can avail this exemption on both your as well as HUF’s capital gains. -
+Moreover, as long-term gains of up to ₹1.25L are exempt from taxes, you can invest some of the capital under HUF’s name so that you can avail this exemption on both your personal as well as HUF’s capital gains. -

 Moreover, even if an HUF cannot open a PPF account in its name, it can contribute to any of the members’ PPF accounts and claim 80C deduction on the same.